jdulemba/ML_Projects/CreditCardFraud/README.md

 XGBoost Under-Sampling                  0.95098   1.0       1.0       1.0
 ```

+The table above shows the cross-validation, **Precision**, **Recall** and **F1** values resulting from model training, allowing for several conclusions to be drawn.

+1. DecisionTree, RandomForest, and XGBoost Classifiers:
+    - Achieved perfect classification metrics (**Precision**, **Recall**, **F1**) for all of the resampling methods, demonstrating their effectiveness for this task.
+    - These classifiers also maintained cross-validation scores around 0.999 or higher for most resampling methods, indicating robust model performance during training.

+2. LogisticRegression and SGDClassifier Classifiers:
+    - Showed strong performance with resampling methods, emphasizing the importance of resampling in managing imbalanced datasets for these classifiers.
+    - Lower performance without sampling, particularly in **Recall** and **F1** metrics, suggests these models benefit significantly from resampling.

+3. Under-Sampling:
+    - Cross-validation scores with Under-Sampling were significantly lower, indicating potential overfitting or less stability during training compared to other resampling methods.
-As can be seen in the table and the training **Confusion Matrices**, the DecisionTree, RandomForest, and XGBoost classifiers are able to correctly identify and classify the fraudulent and normal transactions in the traiing set, regardless of resampling method.
-For the other two models, the **Precision**, **Recall**, and **F1-score** values all increase substantially when any type of resampling occurs.
-However, the **cross-validation** scores using the under-sampling method decrease for all types of classifiers, hinting that the limited statistics resulting from this method might not be able to generalize to the testing dataset.
+    - This may hint that the limited statistics resulting from this method might not be able to generalize to the testing dataset.

+4. Consistent High Performance:
+    - XGBoost consistently performed exceptionally well across all resampling methods, making it a reliable choice for this classification task.

 ### Model Testing Results
 ```